1. Geographical Diversity of India

 Natural forces continuously reshape the Earth’s surface.

-Concept 8: Unique Wildlife of
+8: Unique Wildlife of Ladakh

-Despite harsh conditions, Ladakh supports special animals:
+Ladakh supports special animals:

 - Snow Leopard